Vidhu Vinod Chopra: Career

-Parinda (1989), is a landmark film in Hindi cinema.
+His next directorial, the crime drama Parinda (1989), proved to be a landmark film in Hindi cinema.
 It expanded the orbit of the crime drama and the vocabulary of images used in Hindi films while garnering widespread critical acclaim and numerous awards.
 Several modern Indian filmmakers have expressed their admiration for and drawn inspiration from Chopra's film.

-Chopra's next film, 1942: A Love Story, was a patriotic romantic drama set during the decline of the British Raj.
-With Anil Kapoor and Manisha Koirala in leading roles, it was also the last film to have its music composed by the legendary R. D. Burman.
+Chopra's next film, 1942: A Love Story (1994), was a patriotic romantic drama set during the decline of the British Raj.
+With Anil Kapoor and Manisha Koirala in lead roles, it was also the last film to have its music composed by the legendary R. D. Burman.
 Burman received a Filmfare Award for Best Music Director and the film won a total of nine awards at the 40th Filmfare Awards.

-He founded his own production company, Vinod Chopra Films, in 1985.
-Since then, the company has gone on to produce major Bollywood films, and is currently one of the biggest and most successful film production houses in India.
-Bengali filmmaker Ritwik Ghatak affectionately gave him the name 'Vidhu'.

-Films

-His critically acclaimed films include Parinda, 1942: A Love Story, Mission Kashmir, the Munna Bhai series, Parineeta, and 3 Idiots.
-3 Idiots went on to become one of the most successful films in India, and became the first film in the country to cross Rs.
-200 crore at the boxoffice.
-It also found popular appeal in markets like Taiwan and Korea.
-His other films,PK and Sanju were one of the highest grossing Indian films.
-He also made his Hollywood directorial debut with the film Broken Horses in 2015.
+His following two films, Kareeb and Mission Kashmir, were also critically and commercially successful.

+Chopra then produced 5 films with filmmaker Rajkumar Hirani for 5 films: Munna Bhai MBBS, Lage Raho Munna Bhai, 3 Idiots, PK, and Sanju.
+The first 3, which Chopra also co wrote, each won the National Film Award for Best Popular Film Providing Wholesome Entertainment, and Lage Raho Munna Bhai also won the National Film Award for Best Screenplay.
+They were all also very commercially successful, with 3 Idiots and PK becoming the highest grossing Indian films of all time in India and worldwide, also breaking into East Asian markets.
+He also wrote and produced Parineeta, Ferrari Ki Sawaari, and Wazir.

+However, Chopra's next directorials after 2000 were not as successful.
+His 2007 film Eklavya: The Royal Guard was a financial disappointment.
+He also made his Hollywood directorial debut in 2015 with the film Broken Horses, a remake of his own film Parinda.
 However, it received a Rotten Tomatoes rating of 22%, and was a commercial disaster, only making Rs.
 60 lakh in its opening weekend.

-His latest film, Shikara is a Hindi language historical romance film released on 7 February 2020 marking his return to direction in India after 13 years.
-His last directorial feature film, Eklavya: The Royal Guard released in 2007.
+His 2020 release Shikara was a romantic drama about the Exodus of Kashmiri Hindus.
+It became his lowest-grossing film since Khamosh.

+Chopra then saw a return to success with his 2023 release, the biopic 12th Fail.
+Despite a low opening day box office, due to great reviews and word of mouth, it became a financial hit, grossing 70 crores on a 20 crore budget.
+It then won 5 Filmfare Awards, including Best Film, Director, Screenplay, and Editing for Chopra.